 The New Jersey state offices are closed for Columbus Day.
 I consult for the New Jersey Courts so I a holiday as well.
-After helping out my wife’s office with some networking issues I drove up to one of my favourite spots in Skillman.
+After helping out my wife's office with some networking issues, I drove up to one of my favourite spots in Skillman.
 I parked at the Rock Brook along Hollow Road.
 I brought only my iPhone and my tripod.
 I have a smartphone holder clamped to the centre column of my tripod.
-I normally use it to hold my iPhone when I am doing long-exposures using the Trigger Trap app and dongle.
-But it also works nicely to hold my iPhone so I can use as the primary camera.
-That’s exactly what I did.
+I usually use it to hold my iPhone when I am doing long-exposures using the Trigger Trap app and dongle.
+But it also works nicely to keep my iPhone so that I can use as the primary camera.
+That's what I did.
 All the images below were captured on my iPhone 6 with either the native camera app, vividHDR or Slow Shutter.
 I imported the TIFF images to Adobe Lightroom, applied profile correction, and a Hazy Pop matte filter.

 I was surprised by the number of leaves on the ground.
-The trees were still mostly green and the air temperature was moderate so I was surprised that many leaves had fallen from the trees.
+The trees were still mostly green, and the air temperature was moderate, so I was surprised that many leaves had fallen from the trees.
 The leaves were soft, not crunchy as I had expected from how brown they were.